Code-Institute-Submissions/artontray-PROJECT1/README.md

 ## Submitted form

-Two extra pages called `submitted.html` has been created to inform users that forms are correctly filled.
+Two extra pages called `submit-partners.html` and `submit-questions.html`has been created for submitting results.

-- Every correctly submit-partners.html and submit-questions.html forms of the website will load this extra page just to inform that the form has been correctly filled and the information will be transmitted.
+- Every correctly filled forms of the website will load those extra page just to inform that the form has been correctly filled and the information will be transmitted.

 ![Submitted forms](assets/images/readme-images/submitted.png)